 One of my many goals was to help simplify the mouthpiece madness out there!

-To meet my goal of simplifying mouthpiece choices, I have come up with a 3-category system that will take care of the needs of virtually all players.
+To meet my goal of simplifying mouthpiece choices, I have come up with a 4-category system that will take care of the needs of virtually all players.
 It covers the sound spectrum in a simple yet extremely effective way.
-I basically wanted a 1st category warm, full-bodied piece with plenty of power, a 2nd category classic all-around “best hard rubber tenor mouthpiece I’ve ever played”” piece (with lows/mids/highs and more power, body, and punch available than the classic vintage mouthpieces), and a 3rd category very powerful, high baffle piece with lots of body, brights, and meaty darks available depending on how you blow your air, and what reed choices you make.
+I basically wanted a 1st category warm, full-bodied piece with plenty of power, a 2nd category classic all-around “best hard rubber tenor mouthpiece I’ve ever played”” piece (with lows/mids/highs and more power, body, and punch available than the classic vintage mouthpieces), a 3rd category that had more brights than the first 2 category pieces and lushness too.
+My “CROSS-OVER” piece, and a 4th category very powerful, high baffle piece with lots of body, brights, and meaty darks available depending on how you blow your air, and what reed choices you make.
 My 3rd model is a piece that was designed for the rock, fusion, blues, smooth jazz players, but many jazz players looking for more power and volume are already going really crazy for it.
 It’s an incredible mouthpiece.

-So in it’s most simplest form: a warm piece with a wider sound and plenty of power that can still get to medium bright when pushed, a medium all-around piece that has warmth and sizzle— with a wide sound and lots of power, and a very powerful piece that can be bright or husky/warm.
+So in it’s most simplest form: a warm piece with a wider sound and plenty of power that can still get to medium bright when pushed, a medium all-around piece that has warmth and sizzle— with a wide sound and lots of power, a “cross-over” piece from the 2nd to the 4th category , and finally a bright and a very powerful piece that can be bright and punchy.

 There is a BIG spectrum of sound and colors within each piece depending on the reed choices and how you blow…..way more than vintage mouthpieces are capable of!!